telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 This method offers excellent performance and does not require MS Office installation on user machines.
 The __ExcelML__ format can be read by MS Excel 2002 (MS Office XP) and above.
 Direct export to the xlsx format is possible by utilizing our __RadSpreadProcessing__ libraries (see [Spread Export]({%slug winforms/gridview/exporting-data/spread-export%}) and Async Spread Export articles for detailed information and examples).

->note The HTML export functionality is located in the __TelerikData.dll__ assembly.
+>note The export functionality is located in the __TelerikData.dll__ assembly.
 You need to include the following namespaces in order to access the types contained in TelerikData:
 * Telerik.WinControls.Data
-* Telerik.WinControls.UI.Export>
+* Telerik.WinControls.UI.Export
 >

 ## Exporting Data

 ### Initialize ExportToExcelML object

-Before running export to ExcelML, you have to initialize the `ExportToExcelML` class.
-The constructor takes one parameter, the RadGridView that will be exported:
+Before running export to **ExcelML**, you have to initialize the `ExportToExcelML` class.
+The constructor takes one parameter, the **RadGridView** that will be exported:

 ####  ExportToExcelIML initialization